-Firebird ecoSultants Pty Ltd has been engaged by McCloy Group Pty Ltd to undertake a Bushfire Attack Level (BAL) report for Stage 3 Eastwood Estate hereafter referred to as the "site".
+Firebird ecoSultants Pty Ltd has been engaged by McCloy Group Pty Ltd to undertake a Bushfire Attack Level (BAL) report for Stage 2 at Eastwood Goonellabah hereafter referred to as the "site".
 Refer to Appendix A for Sales Plan.

 This BAL report assesses the application of Australian Standard AS3959-2018 'Construction of Buildings on Bushfire Prone Land' and Appendix 1 of Planning for Bushfire Protection 2019 (PBP, 2019).
 AS3959 (2018) Appendix A - Method 1 has been used in this assessment.